 - Overfilling of lungs and overworking of heart.

 - Increased blood pressure in lungs, leading to pulmonary hypertension.

 What are the causes ASD?

-A normal heart is divided into four chambers – two upper chambers known as atria (and separated from each other by the atrial septum) and two lower chambers known as ventricles (separated from each other by the ventricular septum).
+A normal heart is divided into four chambers – two upper chambers are known as atria (and separated from each other by the atrial septum) and two lower chambers are known as ventricles (separated from each other by the ventricular septum).
 At birth, the two atria are connected through a small opening known as the foramen ovale, which gets sealed gradually with time through the formation of the atrial septum.

 The disorder takes place at about 5 weeks of pregnancy when heart development generally takes place.
 Genetics and environmental factors are also thought to play a role in development of the disorder.
 It is not possible to prevent atrial septal defects but one can take precautions and guidance on immunity, current health condition and family medical history from a health care provider if planning a pregnancy in the near future.

 Congenital heart defects run in families and may have a genetic linkage with disorders like the Down’s syndrome.
 The doctor can guide people about the chances of having children with a heart defect if they or their older children suffer from one.
 Further, a rubella infection and consumption of alcohol or drugs during pregnancy can harm the foetus and increase the risk of having a baby with ASD.

 A person might not show any symptoms of atrial septal defect if s/he do not suffer from any other heart defect or have a small defect (less than 5 mm), or if the symptoms develop at around 30 years of age or later.